 MISSIO (former APF and Mill Hill Missions)

-Members of the parish agree to collect money for overseas missions.
-Collection boxes are taken into homes and families collect throughout the year.
+Members of the parish agree to donate money for overseas missions.
+Historically this was done through the famous “Red Box” scheme, where collection boxes were distributed to homes and families, enabling them to build up their cash donations throughout the year.

 St. Mary’s Catholic College